sqlxpert/z-container-api-kafka-aws-terraform/README.md

     Terraform output.

-    Your Web browser should redirect you from `http:` to `https:` and (let's hope!) warn you about the untrusted, self-signed TLS certificate used for this demonstration.
+    Your Web browser should redirect you from `http:` to `https:` and (let's hope!) warn you about the untrusted, self-signed TLS certificate used in this system (which of course is not tied to a known domain name).
 Proceed to view the responses from your new API...

     If your Web browser configuration does not allow accessing Web sites with untrusted certificates, change the `enable_https` Terraform variable,